top of page

 Productivity & Retention

-The survey links poor DEX to decreased productivity and higher employee turnover, providing DELs with a strong business case for DEX investments.
-An improved Digital Employee Experience can clearly enhance productivity and employee retention, directly leading to cost savings and a stronger workforce.
+The survey links poor DEX to decreased productivity and higher employee turnover, providing a clear business case for investment.
+Improving Digital Employee Experience enhances productivity and retention, leading directly to cost savings and a more stable workforce.

 Competitive Advantage

-Offering a positive DEX can be a significant differentiator in a difficult market for recruitment.
-The survey found that 82% of employees are more likely to stay with a DEX-focused employer, highlighting the importance of DEX for attracting and retaining top talent.
+A strong DEX offering can act as a key differentiator in a competitive recruitment market.
+The survey found that 82% of employees are more likely to stay with an employer that prioritises digital experience, underlining its importance in attracting and retaining talent.

 Considerations for DELs When Investing in Digital Experience